Why is it important to turn a person in bed?

 Position the person

-• You and your assistant will stand on opposite sides of the bed.
+- You and your assistant will stand on opposite sides of the bed.
 If the person is in a hospital bed, lower the height of the bed.
-This will make it easier to turn them.
+This will make it easier to turn the person.

 Move the person